rutuparna25boe10061-ops/VITYARTHI-CS-PROJECT/README.md

 1. Clone the repository
 Git clone https://github.com/rutuparna25boe10061-ops
-     2. Navigate to the project folder cd calculator
+     2. Navigate to the project folder
+    VITYARTHI CS PROJECT
     3. Run the Python file
-       VITYARTHI CS PROJECT
        Make sure Python is installed on your system.
 Install Tkinter if needed (usually preinstalled): pip install tk
 ________________________________________
 🧪 Instructions for Testing